 The DRO will contact candidates before the preliminary scrutiny to advise times, dates and locations of preliminary scrutinies.
 A notice must be displayed in the DRO's office no later than 4pm on the day before the preliminary scrutiny is to begin.

-Section 228(5A) of the Act requires the AEC to wait for up to 13 days after election day for any outstanding postal votes.
+Section 228(5A) of the Act requires the DRO to wait for up to 13 days after election day for any outstanding postal votes.
 These votes are included in the count if they were cast before 6pm on election day and are received within 13 days after the close of the poll.
 For this reason, the counting of postal votes is an ongoing process for up to 13 days after election day.

 A postal ballot paper will be accepted for further scrutiny if the DRO is satisfied: